-To serve Life University and its students’, alumni and friends by bridging a mutual connection and level of engagement for the betterment of all – To Give, To Do, To Love, To Serve, out of a sense of abundance.
+To serve Life University and its students’, alumni and friends by bridging a mutual connection and level of engagement – To Give, To Do, To Love, To Serve, out of a sense of abundance.

 Department of Alumni Relations

-Mary Ellen Leffard, Director of Alumni Relations, and Kelsey Donaldson, Alumni Relations Coordinator, work closely with students to provide opportunities for students to connect with alumni and friends of the University.
+The Alumni Relations Department, located at 1415 Barclay Circle (C-Hop building), work closely with students to provide opportunities for students to connect with alumni and friends of the University.